 Dean's Advisory Council for LGBTQI Affairs: Directories: Educational Interest | Yale Medicine Outlist

-Ambrose Wong MD, MS-HPEd, Director of Simulation Research at YCMS, is a board certified emergency physician with an interest in using healthcare simulation to improve interprofessional collaborative practice and patient-centered care.
+Ambrose Wong, MD, MSEd, is the Director of Simulation Research and Associate Fellowship Director for Medical Simulation at YCMS.
+He is a board certified emergency physician with an interest in using healthcare simulation to improve teamwork and patient safety.

 Education & Training

 |MSEd||MGH Institute of Health Professions (2016)|

 |MD||Washington University School of Medicine, St.Louis (2010)|

 |BSc||University of British Columbia, Microbiology & Immunology (2004)|

 |Medical Simulation Fellow||NYU School of Medicine/New York Simulation Center for the Health Sciences|

 |Chief Resident Physician||NYU Hospitals Center/Bellevue Hospital Center|

 |Resident Physician||NYU Hospitals Center/Bellevue Hospital Center|